davidtkramer/typical-data/README.md

   <h1>Typical Data</h1>
 </div>

-Typical Data is a library for building and querying mock data with factories and a lightweight in-memory database.
+Typical Data is a library for building mock data with factories and querying it with a lightweight in-memory database.
 Although it's designed with [Mock Service Worker](https://github.com/mswjs/msw), [React Testing Library](https://github.com/testing-library/react-testing-library), and TypeScript in mind, Typical Data can be used with any API mocking or testing framework.

 ## Table of Contents